jazzband/pip-tools/README.md

 ============================

-Now that you have a `requirements.txt`, you can use `pip-sync` to update your virtual env to reflect exactly what's in there.
+Now that you have a `requirements.txt`, you can use `pip-sync` to update your virtual environment to reflect exactly what's in there.
 Note: this will install/upgrade/uninstall everything necessary to match the `requirements.txt` contents.